ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-65. A co-worker claims he discovered an equivalence theorem where, two consecutive Dropout layers [26] can be replaced and represented by a single Dropout layer 8.34.
+Q. A co-worker claims he discovered an equivalence theorem where, two consecutive Dropout layers [26] can be replaced and represented by a single Dropout layer 8.34.
 <table align='center'>
   <tr>
     <td align="center">